Taibo

-Taibo (泰伯 (Tàibó, T'ai-po)) (circa 1150 BCE), or Wu Taibo, was the eldest son of King Tai of Zhou and the legendary founder of the State of Wu.
+Taibo (泰伯 (Tàibó, T'ai-po)) (circa 1150 BCE), or Wu Taibo, was the eldest son of King Tai of Zhou and the founder of the State of Wu.
 His exact birth and death dates are unknown.

 Biography

 According to Sima Qian, Taibo was the founder of the State of Wu.

 Born into the Jī clan (姬) of predynastic Zhou, Taibo was the eldest son of King Tai of Zhou.
 He had two younger brothers, Zhongyong and Jili.
 The King of Zhou wished to make his youngest son Jili to inherit the reins of power, so Taibo and Zhongyong traveled southeast and settled in Meili in present-day Jiangsu province.
 There, Taibo and his followers set up the State of Wu, and made Meili its capital.
 Taibo's grand-nephew, King Wu of Zhou, overthrew the Shang dynasty and started the Zhou dynasty.
-However, the tale of Taibo being the founder of the State of Wu is disputed.